celebrating folk

 From Fleece to Fibre: Chedham’s Yard at Compton Verney

-Join a drop-in demonstration led by Chedham’s Yard volunteers to celebrate a creative making process that connects Compton Verney’s Folk Art collection with the collection at Chedham’s Yard.
+Explore a heritage textile craft in this drop-in demonstration, led by Chedham’s Yard volunteers Krys and Liz, which celebrates a creative making process that connects Compton Verney’s Folk Art collection with the collection at Chedham’s Yard.

-Prepared sheep’s wool, known as roving, will be available for a ‘hands on’ visitor experience of making yarn using the drop spindle.
+Prepared sheep’s wool, known as roving, will be also available for you to have a go yourself at making yarn using the drop spindle.

-The fleece is coming from a farm within 3 miles from Chedham’s – also down the road from Compton Verney!
+The fleece is coming from a farm within 3 miles from Chedham’s –just down the road from Compton Verney.

 About Chedham’s Yard